 Corn Gluten Meal

 Remove all weeds in your lawn before using corn gluten meal as it does not affect grown weeds.
-Once you have done this, corn gluten meal can be applied to a lawn and will suppress the development of small feeder roots, while also keeping weed seeds from even germinating.
+Once you have done this, corn gluten meal can be applied to a lawn to suppress the development of small feeder roots, while also keeping weed seeds from germinating.
 For this reason, make sure you wait to apply it until your plants and grass are already germinated and established, or it will also keep grass seed from germinating.
+It's important to note that field trials and research on corn gluten meal show limited - if any - effectiveness on weed suppression in some turf plots.

-Corn gluten meal prevents all weed growth, and is also effective on a number of weed types found in lawns, such as crabgrass, dandelions, curly dock, knotweed, lamb's quarters, pigweed, and plantain.
-It has the added advantage of not affecting any established plants.
-This includes your grass and any ornamental plants.
+Corn gluten meal may suppress weeds such as crabgrass, dandelions, curly dock, knotweed, lamb's quarters, pigweed, and plantain by disallowing the seeds from these plants to germinate.
+However, it will not affect the growth of any established plants.
+This includes your grass and any ornamental plants as well as established weeds.

 Liquid Dish Detergent